pillowlab/StepRampMCMC/README.md

 Setup / Installation
 ====

-1. Install the CUDA toolkit from [https://developer.nvidia.com/cuda-downloads]
+Make sure you have installed the CUDA toolkit from https://developer.nvidia.com/cuda-downloads

 To complete the CUDA setup, you must include the following lines to the end of your `.bashrc` file in your home directory: